fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 07.md

 ### Milestones

-Take a look at the course plan – some milestones are implicitly pre-defined in it!
-Importantly, on July 5th  you will evaluate your prototype.
-What status does your prototype need to be in by then (what is your “minimum viable product”, what needs to be functional, what can be ``faked’’)?
-That’s seems far away now (in 6 weeks) – but due to the lecture-free period we effectively only have 4 lab sessions before then.
-E.g., what do you aim to achieve by the middle milestone between now and then (i.e., end of the lab session on June 14th)?
-That should be your very last turn-around point to decide on alternative interactions/technologies,..

 We came up with five milestones.
 Small changes are possible even after the concept has been completed.

 1. Concept complete